-What investments were included under "other", what was their purpose and were there any minimum environmental or social safeguards?
+What investments were included under "other", what was their purpose and were there any minimum environmental or social safeguards ?

-"#2 Other" includes cash and other instruments held for the purpose of liquidity and portfolio risk management.
-For unrated bonds and shares, minimum environmental and social safeguards are in place via controversy screening against the UN Global Compact Principles.
-It may also include ESG unrated securities for which data needed for the measurement of attainment of environmental or social characteristics is not available.
+"#2 Other" includes cash and other instruments held for the purpose of liquidity and portfolio risk management.It may also include ESG unrated securities for which data needed for the measurement of attainment of environmental or social characteristics is not available.

-What actions have been taken to meet the environmental and/or social characteristics during the reference period?
+What actions have been taken to meet the environmental and/or social characteristics during the reference period ?